-This leaflet is for parents and carers about how to use this medicine in children.
-Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adults.
+This leaflet has been written specifically about the use of this medicine in children.
+The information may differ from that provided by the manufacturer.
 Please read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.